microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 ### Safe Mode
 To enter safe mode:
-- Hold the "Cal" button
+- Hold the "Wake" button
 - Power-up the demo

 In safe mode, the application ignores stored values in EEPROM and resets all user settings to the compile-time defaults.
 Constants for the MLX90632 (temp. sensor) will be reacquired and cached and the magnetometer will need to be recalibrated before use.